isaaguilar/terraform-operator-website/content/docs/architecture/workflow.md

 layout: docs
 ---

 Terraform Operator, when boiled down to it's core, is a workflow runner.

-The Controller takes a config and orchestrates pods to execute in a workflow.
+1. First, the Terraform Operator controller reads the TFO K8s Resource and generates a set of kubernetes resources for the workflow it will execute.
+2. Each task of the workflow is created by the controller after the previous task completed successfully.

 Take a look at this diagram to see the basic workflow:

 <p align="center"><a href="https://s3.amazonaws.com/classic.isaaguilar.com/tfo-workflow-diagramv2.png" border="0">
 <img src="https://s3.amazonaws.com/classic.isaaguilar.com/tfo-workflow-diagramv2.png" alt="Terraform Operator Workflow Diagram"></img>